romanpauk/dingo/docs/architecture/registration-and-resolution.md

 # Registration And Resolution

 This page follows the current registration and resolution path through Dingo.
-The main mechanics are still runtime-backed, but the unified `container` surface can also host compile-time `bindings<...>` and local binding overlays.
+Runtime registration and compile-time registration use different storage backends, then meet at the shared binding selection and resolution model.

-## Registration
+## Runtime Registration

 The public API starts at `container::register_type<...>()` in [include/dingo/container.h](../../include/dingo/container.h).